Booker T. Washington School (Ashland, Kentucky)

-Booker T. Washington School was a black school in Ashland, Kentucky.
+Booker T. Washington School was a school for African Americans in Ashland, Kentucky.
 It was named after Booker T. Washington (1856–1915), the American civil rights leader, educator and author.
 The school taught black children grades 1 through 12.

 The brick schoolhouse stood at the corner Seventh Street and Central Avenue.
 The school closed in 1962.
 The building has since been razed.
 A state historical plaque marks the location.